GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  :doc:`grdgradient` adds **-Da** to compute the aspect (down-slope) direction [up-slope].

-*  :doc:`grdinfo` reports the projection info of netCDF grids when that is stored in grid's metadata in WKT format.
+*  :doc:`grdinfo` reports the projection info of netCDF grids when that is stored in a grid's metadata in WKT format.

 *  :doc:`grdmath` adds several new operators, such as **ARC** and **WRAP** for angular operators, **BPDF** for binomial probability distribution and